 5.1 Transaction ID

 At the start of every transaction, the transaction manager assigns a unique identifier known as a transaction ID (txid).
-PostgreSQL’s txid is a 32-bit unsigned integer, with a maximum value of approximately 4.2 billion (thousand millions).
+PostgreSQL’s txid is a 32-bit unsigned integer, providing a maximum range of approximately 4.2 billion (thousand millions) values.

-Executing the built-in txid_current() function after a transaction begins returns the current txid, as shown below:
+The built-in txid_current() function returns the current txid:

 testdb=# BEGIN;